What is Supply Chain as a Service?

 Change is Always Hard

-The reason why people don’t adopt the latest technology usually has little to do with the belief that the tech won’t help in the way it claims.
+People who don’t adopt the latest tech rarely base it on the belief that the tech won’t help in the way it claims.
 Rather, it’s because people would rather just stick with “the way it’s always been done”.

 Routine is comfortable, change is not.
 Even when a new system is proven to work beyond a reasonable doubt, many businesses are still resistant to change.
 This has always been and will always be one of the biggest challenges when it comes to the use of new systems and technology.